Last updated August 22, 2024 by Lisa Richards, CNC Reviewed by Dr Eric Wood, ND.

 • Anti-inflammatory

 Avoiding inflammation is one of the keys elements of the Candida diet.
-That’s why we ask you to avoid processed foods, minimize your caffeinated drinks, and eat lots of anti-inflammatory, fermented foods.
+That’s why we ask you to avoid processed foods, minimize caffeinated drinks, and eat lots of anti-inflammatory, fermented foods.

 Healthy, Delicious Meals